-Most productions are audio-described, usually at a matinee and an evening performance.
-Audio description is a live commentary by trained describers, interspersed with the actors’ dialogue.
+Audio Description is a live commentary by trained describers, interspersed with the actors’ dialogue.
 There is also a ‘programme notes’ description, starting 15 minutes before the production, which helps to capture the atmosphere, costumes, characters and action before and during the course of a performance.
-Description is relayed via a discreet headset linked to the infra-red audio system.
-When booking for an audio-described performance, please let us know where you’d prefer to sit and the number of headsets you require.
-Headsets should be collected before the performance from the desk next to the box office in whichever theatre you are seeing a show.
-Programme notes are available on CD in advance.
+Description is relayed via our Sennheiser radio receivers, available to be collected from the theatre cloakroom with headphones or induction neck loops, which allow you to choose between audio description, assisted listening, or both.

 We aim to offer a touch tour for every audio-described production, usually before an audio-described matinee.
 It’s a chance to visit the set, feel the props, and enhance your enjoyment of the show.
 The tour is free and lasts about half an hour.
 Please let us know if you’re coming to the tour on your own and we’ll arrange for a member of staff to accompany you.
 Guide dogs are also welcome on set, subject to an advance assessment to ensure a safe environment.
 Alternatively, we can arrange for your guide dog to be looked after.

 If you wish to attend a touch tour, please contact us at email@example.com or call us on 0333 320 0050 for more information.